April Chatham‐Carpenter Data-verified

 OverviewAI-generated summary

-Chatham‐Carpenter's scholarship metrics include an h-index of 9, with 23 total publications and 218 citations.
-She has collaborated with several researchers from the University of Arkansas at Little Rock, including Derek R. Slagle and Bailey M. Oliver‐Blackburn, on multiple shared publications.
+Her scholarly contributions include 23 publications with 224 citations, and she holds an h-index of 9.
+She has collaborated with researchers at the University of Arkansas at Little Rock, including Derek R. Slagle and Bailey M. Oliver‐Blackburn, as well as J. J. McIntyre from the University of Central Arkansas.

 Metrics